10XGenomics/enclone/README.md

 It uses data from [10x Genomics](https://www.10xgenomics.com/) which permit the precise characterization of individual immune cells.

-For the general audience: every time you get sick, your body mounts an immune response involving selective amplification of immune cells and mutations within them.
-From a biological sample (such as a blood draw), enclone allows you to see the history of individual immune cells within a biological sample (such as a blood draw or biopsy): how they evolved in response to antigens, including those in viruses, bacteria and tumors.
-Understanding this is a highly active research area with many mysteries that will take years if not decades to fully sort out, with profound implications for biology and medicine.
+> For the general audience: every time you get sick, your body mounts an immune response involving
+> selective amplification of immune cells and mutations within them.
+> enclone allows you to see the history of individual immune cells within a
+> biological sample (such as a blood draw or biopsy): how they evolved in response to antigens,
+> including those in viruses, bacteria and tumors.
+Understanding this is a highly active
+> research area with many mysteries that will take years if not decades to fully sort out, with
+> profound implications for biology and medicine.
 Welcome to the frontier!

 `enclone` and this page are designed for immunologists, but if you're simply curious, there's nothing to stop you from downloading and playing with it.